onlyEugeneLi/pacman-mdp/README.md

 # pacman-mdp

-The Value-iteration Algorithm is the essential engine to support Pac-Man assess situations and make most benetficial decision at each step.
+The Value-iteration Algorithm is the essential engine to support Pac-Man assessing situations and making most benetficial decision at each step.

 ## Algorithm Development